ljl-covid/links/README.md

 ## Therapeutics and vaccines

 * [The race for coronavirus vaccines: a graphical guide](https://www.nature.com/articles/d41586-020-01221-y), an introductory article on Nature
+* [Safety, tolerability, and immunogenicity of a recombinant adenovirus type-5 vectored COVID-19 vaccine: a dose-escalation, open-label, non-randomised, first-in-human trial](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)31208-3/fulltext), published on The Lancet, concludes after testing an experimental vaccine on about 200 individual that, despite some mild or moderate adverse effect, this vaccine may be safe and at least temporarily immunogenic in all individuals who received it
 * [Monoclonal Antibodies for the Coronavirus](https://blogs.sciencemag.org/pipeline/archives/2020/04/27/monoclonal-antibodies-for-the-coronavirus), probably the most promising potential treatment right now
 * [A review of current possible treatments](https://blogs.sciencemag.org/pipeline/archives/2020/03/19/coronavirus-some-clinical-trial-data) discussing clinical trials or lack thereof
 * [A Close Look at the Frontrunning Coronavirus Vaccines As of April 28](https://blogs.sciencemag.org/pipeline/archives/2020/04/23/a-close-look-at-the-frontrunning-coronavirus-vaccines-as-of-april-23), another In The Pipeline article